Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Metaphase

-Answer is D: Remember the metaphase plate occupies the middle of the cell.
+Answer is D: Remember the metaphase plate occupies the middle of the cell. - In a cell cycle, which phase takes the longest time to complete?

 A. Anaphase